dd-dreams/llfind/README.md

-# <p align="center" style="font-family: sans-monospace"> llfinder
+# <p align="center" style="font-family: sans-monospace"> llfind

-llfinder (Linked Library Finder) is a fast and a very minimal tool to find dynamically linked libraries in executables.
+llfind (Linked Library Finder) is a fast and a very minimal tool to find dynamically linked libraries in executables.
 The program supports the following formats: Mach-O, ELF and PE (Portable Executable).

 ## Installation

-You can install the tool using `cargo` by just running: `cargo install llfinder`.
+You can install the tool using `cargo` by just running: `cargo install llfind`.

 ## Building